autonity/autonity/docker_e2e_test/README.md

 `make docker-e2e-test`

-or run the script with 1 parameter, the path of autonity binary.
+or run the script with 1 parameter, the path of autonity work dir.
 For example:
 `sudo python3 test_via_docker.py  ~/your_path_to/autonity`